mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### Custom Gimbal Device Settings

-Custom gimbal settings can be accomplished using the component information microservice which is based on a [component definition file](../services/component_def.md) (this is similar to the [camera definition file](../services/camera_def.md)).
+Custom gimbal settings can be accomplished using the component information microservice which is based on a [component information file](../services/component_information.md) (this is similar to the [camera definition file](../services/camera_def.md)).

 ## FAQ